We sat down with three developers in three different industries to attempt to answer the new-age old question: Mac or PC?

-- “Settings are easy to change in Linux.
+- “Settings are easy to change in MacOS via the command line.
 For instance, global and user path variables are easily changed in a single command.
 It's a nuisance to find and change anything in Windows.”

 - If you go to stack overflow, the vast majority of answers that are below surface level questions assume Linux.

 We then asked Rob why you should not choose a Mac if you are a developer?

 - “Machine performance is not a good reason to choose a Mac.
 Any hardware in a Mac is available on a PC.
 PCs tend to be weaker in this area only because you can buy cheaper.
 Apple gives you no choice; the entry point for their laptops is quite high.
 If you want a PC that's meant just for email and web browsing, no problem.
 On Mac, you will overpay.
 If you need a big machine, you can get an i7 or i9 with tons of ram and a huge SSD on either.
 You just can't buy cheap with Apple.”

 - “Macs look cool….
 Pick your battles, but I couldn't care less what my machine looks like.
 I want it to be fast, hold charge, and be as bug-free as possible.
 If it can be made from fighter jet metal...
 I guess that's OK, but I'm not paying for that.”